19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (4) The managing director shall be answerable to the board for his acts and decisions.

-(5) In the event of the absence or inability to act of the managing director, the Minister may appoint a director to discharge his duties during the period of his absence or inability.
+(5) In the event of the absence or inability to act of the managing director, the Minister may appoint —

+(a) a director; or

+(b) with the President’s concurrence, an officer of the Authority who holds the appointment of assistant managing director or its equivalent or above,

+to discharge the duties of the managing director during the period of his absence or inability to act.

+[13/2007 wef 30/06/2007]

 (6) The managing director may, subject to such terms and conditions as he thinks fit, appoint any officer or employee of the Authority, or form any committee comprising officers or employees of the Authority or both, to exercise any of his powers or perform any of his functions or duties conferred or imposed upon him by virtue of subsection (3), and that officer, employee or committee shall exercise those powers or perform those functions or duties under the direction and control of the managing director.